vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-img-annotator/README.md

 - `cadmus-img-gallery`: gallery-specific components.
 - `cadmus-img-gallery-iiif`: IIIF-related services for galleries.

->Note that since version 3, the `GalleryImgAnnotator` component found in `cadmus-img-gallery` is obsolete, and is replaced by custom implementations based on annotations list editors.
-In future versions, this component will be removed.

 At the core there is the **annotator component**, an Angular directive (=template-less component) wrapping the [Annotorious library](https://annotorious.github.io/api-docs/annotorious) used in _headless mode_.

 >Headless mode disallows the usage of Annotorious standard UI for editing W3C-based annotations, leaving to the consumer code the task of providing its own UI.